UMCUGenetics/Genetic-Immune-Escape/README.md

    └── GIE_events/ # To run LILAC (tumor-normal paired mode) and extract relevant patient specific information used in the manuscript
      └── background_genes/ # Scripts to extract the somatic alteration incidence of the 100 randomly selected genes (see background_genes/select_random_genes.ipynb)
-   └── hla_typing_tools/ # Scripts to run LILAC, xHLA and polysolver independently for the germline and the tumor ├── external_data/ # directory with external data used by the scripts ├── metadata/ # diretory with patient metadata used by the scripts, some files are not shared (or certain columns were removed) to avoid sharing patient-senstive data.
+   └── hla_typing_tools/ # Scripts to run LILAC, xHLA and polysolver independently for the germline and the tumor ├─ 1_benchmark # Scripts and notebooks for LILAC benchmark for HLA-I typing and LOH (Figure 1) ├─ 2_gie_prevalence # Scripts and notebooks for GIE prevalence in primary and metastatic tumors (Figure 2) and comparison (Figure 3)
+├── external_data/ # directory with external data used by the scripts ├── metadata/ # diretory with patient metadata used by the scripts, some files are not shared (or certain columns were removed) to avoid sharing patient-senstive data.
 ├── README.md        # this file